xlsson/bth-editor-server/README.md

 both succeed.
 Returns `{ userexists: true, verified: false,  name: <name>, email: <email> }` if password is wrong.
 Returns `{ userexists: false }` if user is not in db.
 Return status: 201.

+`/printpdf` – POST method, takes `html` as an argument. `html` is the currentContent with some extra HTML elements wrapped around it for style.
+Creates a PDF file of the current document and opens it in a new tab for downloading or printing.
+Returns a blob of binary data, representing the pdf file.